 When watering is required add just enough water to ensure the top layer of the soil is wet, but not drenched.
 Rewater once this top layer has dried out again.

 You will quickly become accustomed to when your personal amaryllis needs water after just a few times performing the finger-test.
+Read our ultimate guide to watering amaryllis here.

 Get the lighting right